-The Right Way
+The Right Way - A Children's Rights Approach

-A Children's Rights Approach A successful conference was held in November to focus on the rights of the child and the child's voice within our Health Board.
+A successful conference was held in November to focus on the rights of the child and the child's voice within our Health Board.
 We were pleased that our colleagues in Abertawe Bro Morganwg University Health Board spent time with us to share the excellent work they have undertaken with children and young people in their area, to develop a children's rights charter and children and young people's partnership board.
 We were also pleased to welcome colleagues from PLANED, University of Wales, Trinity (St Davids) to hear the excellent work that is ongoing to promote the voice of children and young people.
 Next year we will be developing our own children's rights charter and developing ways to improve our meaningful engagement with children and young people.
-Work undertaken by the children and young people of CP School.
+Work undertaken by the children and young people of Hook CP School as part of PLANED's work on meaningful engagement with children and young people.

-Take a bow, King Hywel
+Take a Bow, King Hywel